conda-incubator/conda-store/docs/administration.md

 ## Frequently Asked Questions

-### Conda-Store fails to build Conda environment and worker is spontaneously killed (9 SIGKILL)
+### conda-store fails to build Conda environment and worker is spontaneously killed (9 SIGKILL)

 The following error most likely indicates that you have not allocated enough memory to `conda-store-workers` for solving and building the